We’ll walk through exactly how long to cook 3 lb meatloaf at 375 for the best, juiciest results. So let’s learn the secrets to perfect results

 FAQ About Cooking 3 lb Meatloaf at 375°F

-How long does it take to cook a 3lb meatloaf at 375 degrees?
+How long does cooking a 3lb meatloaf at 375 degrees take?

-- Plan on baking a 3 pound meatloaf for 60-70 minutes total at 375°F. Bake for 45 minutes initially, then continue cooking and checking the internal temperature every 5-10 minutes until it reaches 160°F.
+• Plan on baking a 3-pound meatloaf for 60-70 minutes at 375°F. Bake for 45 minutes initially, then continue cooking and checking the internal temperature every 5-10 minutes until it reaches 160°F.

 What temp should I cook meatloaf at?

-- The ideal baking temperature for meatloaf is 375°F. This allows the exterior to brown while cooking the interior evenly.
+• The ideal baking temperature for meatloaf is 375°F. This allows the exterior to be brown while cooking the interior evenly.
 Higher heat risks drying out the meat.

 Can I cook a meatloaf from frozen?